openshift/enhancements/enhancements/oc/cli-manager.md

 * Alias functionality in modern shells could potentially remove the need to prefix plugin commands with `kubectl` or `oc`
 * While this initial proposal is only meant for plugins, general CLI distribution is something we want to address eventually
 * Console integration
+* Making the CRD and controller optional, and how `oc` and console would deal with that condition

 ## References